Stephen Fried: Career in journalism

 Fried first became known as a writer for Philadelphia, where he began in 1982, worked full-time until 1989 and remained for another decade as a contract writer and editorial consultant.
 During that time he was also a contributing writer and music columnist at GQ from 1987 to 1991, a contributing writer at Vanity Fair from 1994 to 1997, a contributing editor at Glamour from 1996 to 1998, and a regular contributor to The Washington Post Magazine, Rolling Stone and others.
-In 1999, he began a two-year stint as the editor-in-chief of Philadelphia, after which he returned to writing, editorial consulting and teaching.
-He returned to Glamour as a contributing editor from 2001 to 2008, was a contributing writer and columnist at Ladies' Home Journal from 2003 to 2008, and in 2003 began teaching magazine writing at Columbia University Graduate School of Journalism.
-He currently writes for a variety of publications.
+In 1999, he began a two-year stint as the editor-in-chief of Philadelphia, after which he returned to writing and editorial consulting.
+He also began teaching and lecturing about the subjects of his books and articles.
+He returned to Glamour as a contributing editor from 2001 to 2008, was a contributing writer and columnist at Ladies Home Journal from 2003 to 2008, returned to Philadelphia Magazine as a writer-at-large in 2011, and has since freelanced for Smithsonian magazine, Deseret Magazine and a variety of other publications.

+In 2002, he began teaching narrative nonfiction magazine writing as an adjunct professor at Columbia University Graduate School of Journalism; in 2008, he also joined the adjunct faculty at Penn as a lecturer in the Center for Programs in Contemporary Writing.
+He taught Magazine Writing Workshop B at Columbia J-school from 2003-2015, and then oversaw masters’ projects until 2019, after which he began teaching selected Columbia physicians and staff, initially in the Department of Psychiatry.
+In the spring of 2020, he was hired by Columbia Medical School’s landmark Narrative Medicine department to create a journalism workshop for Columbia clinicians and trainees who wanted to learn to write narratively and journalistically for the general public.
+The Narrative Medicine Journalism Workshop he started is now supported by the Robert Wood Johnson Foundation, and its members—most of whom had never published outside of medical journals—have now had pieces published in the New York Times, Washington Post, The New Yorker, and Vice among other publications.